jw120/aoc2018/README.md

 To compile and run: stack run day01
 To run: stack exec day01
 To run doctests: stack test
+To run with debug info (e.g., for day04): stack run day04 -- -d

 To set up